motine/sta/README.md

 ## Get started

-In order to get started we create a new project with:
+We create a new project with:

 ```bash
 cd ~/Documents
 git clone https://github.com/motine/sta.git myproject # Creates a new folder: ~/Documents/myproject and copies the framework
 ```

 The most important file is named `project.c`.
 This is where the student puts his/her solution.
-It starts off looking like this:
+It starts off looking something like this:

 ```c
 #include "sketchbook.h"